MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 ### misty.RegisterTimerEvent - ALPHA

 Creates an event that calls a callback function after a specified period of time.
 For an example of using this function, see the [Timer Event tutorial](../../../misty-i/coding-misty/local-skill-tutorials/#timer-events).

-**Note:** Event data must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for this command are given the same name as the correlated event, prefixed with an underscore: `_<eventName>`.
-For more on handling event data, see [Timed or Triggered Event Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#timed-or-triggered-event-callbacks).

 ```javascript
 // Syntax
 misty.RegisterTimerEvent(string eventName, int callbackTimeInMs, [bool keepAlive], [string callbackRule], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Event data must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for this command are given the same name as the correlated event, prefixed with an underscore: `_<eventName>`.
+For more on handling event data, see [Timed or Triggered Event Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#timed-or-triggered-event-callbacks).
+{{box op="end"}}

 Arguments

 * eventName (string) - The name for the timer event.
 Note that the name you give to this timer event determines the name automatically assigned to your related callback function.
 That is, the system sets the name of the callback function to be the same as this event name, prefixed with an underscore (`_<eventName>`).
 For example, for an event name of `MyTimerEvent`, your callback function must use the name `_MyTimerEvent`.
 * callbackTimeInMs (integer) - The amount of time in milliseconds to wait before the system calls the callback function.
 For example, passing a value of 3000 causes the system to wait 3 seconds.
 * keepAlive (boolean) -  Optional.
 By default (`false`) this timer event calls your callback only once.
 If you pass `true`, your callback function is called in a loop, with a frequency determined by `callbackTimeInMs`.
 To end the loop, call the `misty.UnregisterEvent()` function in your code.